-Arellano’s new studio EP, On Time, is nearing release in early April, 2019.
+Arellano’s new studio EP, On Time, is nearing release in late May or early June, 2019.

 Here is the first single, and title track, debuted February 15th and now available on Amazon, iTunes, and Google Play.